tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When an attack or effect deals ongoing damage to you that a save ends, you can roll an immediate save against it.

 **Quirk:** Doesn't notice social slights or insults.

 ---

+#### Animal-Shape

+Standard Action

+_Recharge 11+:_ There are several different types of cloak, each of which allows you to take on the shape of a particular animal.
+The same rules apply to all of them.

+- Changing shape into an animal is a standard action.
+Changing back by taking off the cloak is a quick action.
+- You automatically change back if you’re knocked unconscious, fall asleep, or suffer a critical hit.
+- Some cloaks allow you to fight in animal form, but you use the stats for a ranger’s animal companion of two levels lower than your actual level (minimum 0), and you don’t add the escalation die to your attacks.
+On the bright side, you get to use your own hit points.
+- You can’t cast spells, use items or speak while in animal form.
+You can communicate through gestures and adorable animal interpretive dances.

+The cloak resembles the sort of animal you can turn into – so, a bearskin cloak might let you become a bear, a wolfskin cloak lets you turn into a wolf.
+A shimmery, filmy, scaly cape lets you become a salmon.
+Classic animal shapes include: bear, wolf, bat, cat, squirrel, seal, fish or bird.
+The Champion tier version of this cloak lets you take on the form of any common animal.

+**Quirk:** Take on traits of the animal you become. (champion: Values animals above other people of your kind.)

+---